 A saline implant rupture is recognizable for its sudden deflation and a succeeding abrupt change in the size and shape of the breasts.

 With silicone implant ruptures, there could be swelling, pain, tenderness, numbness, tingling or a burning sensation.
 An MRI (magnetic resonance imaging) is considered the most accurate test for detecting rupture in silicone implants.
-Researchers from the European Institute of Oncology who studied on various tests to detect ruptures in women who had breast reconstruction with implants following mastectomy (removal of breast tissue) concluded the following in a press release:

 “Overall, MRI was 94 percent accurate in detecting ruptured implants, compared to 72 percent accuracy for ultrasound.
 Magnetic resonance imaging also had a lower “false-negative” rate: five percent, compared to nine percent with ultrasound.
 Thus MRI was less likely to miss a ruptured implant, compared to ultrasound.